Oxaide

 What you receive in a Forensic Audit Report:

-- Degradation Mode Classification — Which of the three modes is dominant in your cells; estimated contribution to current SoH loss
+1. Degradation Mode Classification: which of the main modes is dominant in your cells and how much it contributes to current SoH loss.

-- True SoH vs BMS-Reported SoH — The gap and its financial implications for your dispatch revenue and warranty position
+3. True SoH vs BMS-Reported SoH: the gap and its financial implications for dispatch revenue and warranty posture.

-- Thermal Runaway Probability Window — Statistical estimate of time-to-event for high-risk units, with recommended operational envelope restrictions
+4. Thermal Runaway Probability Window: an estimate of time-to-event for high-risk units, with recommended operating restrictions.

-Engagement cost: S$35,000 per site pilot.
+Engagement path: pilot-scoped per site.
 For a 10 MW / 20 MWh BESS asset generating S$2-4M/year in frequency regulation revenue, a 5% SoH error is worth S$100-200k/year in missed bids or degradation-accelerating overcycling.
-The pilot pays for itself by preventing a single stranded asset scenario.
+The commercial case is usually straightforward if the site is materially exposed.

 Who Should Commission This Immediately